 Figure 1.
 Genome-wide DNA methylation of low-grade adenoma (LGA), high-grade colorectal adenoma (HGA) and normal colorectal tissue.
-(A): tSNE analysis to show the data structure and sample relationship.
-(B): PCA analysis to show the data structure and sample relationship.
-(C): Average methylation level of N, LGA and HGA.
-(D): Density plot to show the distribution of the whole array probes cross N, LGA and HGA.
+(A): tSNE analysis highlights the data structure and sample relationship among the sample groups.
+(B): PCA analysis confirms the data structure and sample relationship of the tSNE analysis.
+(C): Average methylation levels of Normal (N), LGA, and HGA samples.
+(D): Density plot reveals the distribution of the whole array probes for N, LGA, and HGA samples.
 (E): Number of sites in β ranging from 0.7 to 0.9.
-(F): The heatmap of the 209 hyper-methylated DMSs of in-house datasets 504 public cancer datasets.
+(F): Heatmap of the 209 hyper-methylated DMSs of in-house datasets and samples from 504 public cancer datasets.
 (G): DMR between LGA and normal tissues, HGA and normal tissue, and HGA and LGA.
-(H): Venn graph to show all the above DMRs.
+(H): Venn graph highlights the relationships among allDMRs.